Categorising Fine-to-Coarse Grained Misinformation: An Empirical Study of COVID-19 Infodemic

 \subsection{Data Analysis}

 One of the aims of this work is to understand the correlation of the spread of misinformation and debunk with other behaviours.
-As shown in Figure \ref{fig:tweet_volume}, we first observe that there is a notable correlation between misinformation and debunk tweet counts (Pearson correlation $\rho=0.55$, $p<0.001$).
+As shown in Figure \ref{fig:tweet_volume}, firstly, the volume of misinformation tweets is significantly higher than the other categories, especially at the beginning of April, which coincides with when the first wave of the pandemic started in both United State and United Kingdom.
+Secondly, there is a significantly higher volume of 'question and comment' tweets indicating that people tend to seek information and leave comments at the beginning of the first wave, but this tendency is decreasing throughout the pandemic.
+We also observe that there is a notable correlation between misinformation and debunk tweet counts (Pearson correlation $\rho=0.55$, $p<0.001$).
 This indicates that misinformation tweets and debunk tweets are spread at the same rate, similar to the findings made in \cite{micallef2020role} and \cite{mendoza2010twitter}.
 The misinformation tweets also have a positive correlation with comment tweets (Pearson correlation $\rho=0.58$, $p<0.001$) and question tweets (Pearson correlation $\rho=0.45$, $p<0.001$), this is similar to the debunk tweets with comment tweets (Pearson correlation $\rho=0.54$, $p<0.001$) and question tweets (Pearson correlation $\rho=0.41$, $p<0.001$).

 Overall, we find that the debunk tweets have a similar spreading rate as misinformation tweets.
 In addition, people tend to leave comments or ask questions when there is a significantly high number of misinformation and debunks tweets.